Godalming, Surrey> Picture Gallery> Godalming Section> This page

 Godalming High Street in 1910 - it is still recognisable today

-You would not find a man on horseback on today's High Street!
-He is just behind the pony and trap standing outside the Burgess grocery store.
-One of the younger shop assistants, wearing a long white apron, is standing next to the pony but whether the boy walking past has anything to do with the shop is unknown.
+Here are two photographs that show the mostly commercial premises of the pre-WW1 High Street.
+Most of the transport was horse drawn and there is even a man horseback, riding just behind the pony and trap that is standing outside the Burgess grocery store in the top picture.
+One of the store's younger shop assistants, wearing a long white apron, is standing next to the pony but whether the boy walking past has anything to do with the shop is unknown.

-Two men are standing on the pavement outside Woods Bros., a Pianoforte Warehouse at 75 High Street[1].
+Two men are standing on the pavement next door, outside Woods Bros. which was a Pianoforte Warehouse at 75 High Street in the first of the two storey buildings[1].
 The business's name and what they did is clearly visible on the wall above the first floor windows.
-Albert Mewett ran a saddler's next door (no74)[1].
+Albert Mewett ran a saddler's next door (no74) in the second of the two storey premises[1].

-There are railings outside No73, a private house known as the Old Croft, which was the home of the Medical Practitioner Gerald Francis Bird and his family in 1911.
-The front of it was covered in ivy, which can be seen above the buildings.
+Next, where there are railings outside No73, was a private house known as the Old Croft, which was the home of the Medical Practitioner Gerald Francis Bird and his family in 1911.
+The front of it was covered in ivy, which can be seen above the buildings on both the views.

-There is a sign on the wall of the next shop, but it isn't clear what it is advertising.
+A sign is on the wall of the next shop, but it isn't clear what it is advertising.
 However, Frederick William Paine had a hosiery business at No 72[1] and at No 71 was the tobacconist and hairdresser Miss Annie Jury[1].
-The White Hart was at No 70 High Street[1] and you can just see where the upper floor of this beautiful old building juts out over the pavement.
+The White Hart was at No 70 High Street[1] and you can just see where the upper floor of this beautiful old building juts out over the pavement although it is somewhat obscured in the image below.
+This takes us up to level with the Pepperpot on the left hand side.

-The shop behind the Pepperpot or Pepperbox, now a restaurant, was advertising a Summer Sale.
+The shop with the two blinds behind the Pepperpot or Pepperbox, where the road bears left round the corner, was Robertons but more recently has been a restaurant and is now an estate agent.
+It was advertising a Summer Sale in the top picture.
 The Old Market Hall, as it was known then, was not in use.

-The right hand side of the picture is dominated by Burgesses Stores on the corner of Moss Lane and the High Street.
+The buildings on the right right hand side of both pictures are less easy to see.
+In the top picture they are dominated by Burgesses Stores on the corner of Moss Lane and the High Street.
 A few years later the shop was advertised as:

 Borough Stores, 35 High street & wholesale grocer, Moss lane (Charles Burgess, proprietor), wholesale & retail provision merchant, grocer, tea dealer, wine, spirit & beer bottler, butcher, fishmonger & poulterer.
 A comprehensive retail price list free on application; orders of ten shillings & upwards sent carriage paid within a radius of 30 miles. [also listed were the addresses of branches in Farncombe, Hindhead, Haslemere, Shottermill, Liphook and Woking][1]

+Images: 1.
 "Godalming, High Street" Craddock, Publisher, Godalming.
 Posted 13 Apr 1910.
-Written message, but not relevant to image.
+Written message, but not relevant to the image.

 Researched and written by and © Ann Andrews.